Blast kills around 50 in Nigeria's Borno state

 The explosion struck at around 1.30 p.m.
 (1230 GMT) in the town of Sabon Gari in Borno state, which is the heartland of the Islamist militant group.

-"So far, 52 people are injured, 47 dead persons have been removed from the market," Umar Kidda, a member of a civilian vigilante group, told Reuters by telephone.
+"So far, 52 people are injured, 47 dead persons have been removed from the market," Umar Kidda, a member of a civilian viligante group, told Reuters by phone.

 Kidda, who witnessed bodies being taken away, said the market was busy when the explosion occurred.